 For clarification of details and coordination of stay, please directly contact the chief incumbent of the monastery.

-A practitioner who has been approved for a long-term stay or ordination as a samanera, and consequently, the issuance of a religious visa under the sponsorship of Chittaviveka Monastery, needs to prepare for leaving secular life.
-During the period of waiting for the invitation entry visa, the practitioner should:
+A practitioner who has been approved for a long-term stay with the intention of further ordination as a sāmaṇera, and consequently for obtaining a religious visa under the sponsorship of Chittaviveka Monastery, must prepare for renouncing worldly life.
+During the waiting period for the entry visa invitation, the practitioner should resolve their worldly affairs.

 1. Finances: